kasnerz/npfl140/05_task_generation/README.md

 **Questions**:
 - Do you observe a drop in quality compared to English?
 If yes, what problems do you observe?
-- Is the multilingual model (`aya-101`) better than the other models?
+- How do the models compare on this task?
-- If you actually had to generate similar texts in the language you selected, how would you proceed?
+- If you actually had to generate similar texts in the language you selected (in a practical scenario), would you proceed differently than in English?

 ### 🌈 Task #4: Generate stylized weather reports